Skip to content

 What is it?

 A cryptocurrency converter is a price calculator: amount of asset A times the current price of A times the inverse of the current price of B equals amount of asset B. The interesting part is the price source - exchanges differ by a few basis points, and a 'mid-market' average sits between them.
-This tool uses a frozen snapshot of mid-market prices, which is fine for back-of-the-envelope conversions and budgeting but is not suitable as a basis for actual trades.
+This tool pulls live mid-market prices (refreshed about hourly, with a built-in snapshot fallback), which is fine for back-of-the-envelope conversions and budgeting but is not a substitute for an exchange's execution price on a real trade.

 When to use it